AkronOhioScott/cpp-math/README.md

 # cpp-math
-A program in C++ that solves that quadratic formula that I also made for school
+A program in C++ that solves the quadratic formula that I also made for school